wheeler/markdown/codemod/blog/jscodeshift-dead-polyfill.md

-# Recipe #1: Remove a dead polyfill function
+# jscodeshift Recipe: Remove a dead polyfill function

 Let's say I have some dead polyfill function that I want to remove.
 I have two code changes that need to happen all over the place.
-I want to do is remove all the import statements, and I want to not call the polyfill function anymore, instead leaving behind its single argument.
+I want to remove all the import statements, and I want to not call the polyfill function anymore, instead leaving behind its single argument.
 A diff might look like this:

 ```diff
   import foo from 'foo';